 Major Industry Trends

-The mining sector covers everything that companies extract by way of geological materials from the earth; from base and precious metals to coal, uranium, diamonds, rock salt, and potash.
-(Oil and Gas extraction is covered in a separate sector profile and will not be considered here).
-This profile will focus on the commodities aspect of mining rather than on extraction techniques, while the fortunes of particular companies in the sector will be touched on collectively, through an examination of merger and acquisition deals conducted during 2010–11.
+The mining sector covers everything that companies extract by way of economic minerals (minerals with commercial value) from the earth, from base and precious metals to coal, uranium, diamonds, rock salt, and potash.
+Oil and gas extraction is covered in a separate sector profile and will not be considered here.
+This profile will focus on the commodities aspect of mining rather than on the fortunes of particular companies in the sector, which will be touched on collectively.

 The sector, along with agricultural products such as grain and coffee beans, constitutes the commodities sector, which is notorious for price volatility and boom-and-bust cycles.

 In its most recent survey of the sector published in its annual “Mine” report, subtitled “Review of global trends in the mining industry—2013,” PricewaterhouseCoopers (PwC) says that the mining industry is facing a crisis of confidence caused partly by rising costs of production.
 However, it adds that on the demand side the long-term fundamentals remain positive.
 PwC points out that China consumes around 40% of global metal production and will continue to be the industry’s most important customer, and that although Chinese growth rates are slowing down, they are coming from a bigger base.
 This, combined with the continued emergence of large developing economies such as Brazil, India, and Indonesia means that future demand for commodities still looks healthy.
 However, PwC adds that regaining investor confidence depends on how the industry responds to its rising costs, increasingly volatile commodity prices, and other challenges such as resource nationalism.